schacon/showoff/README.md

 * Code Execution

-    > Slides are able to provide execution and show results for javascript, Coffeescript, and Ruby live within the browser.
+    > Slides are able to provide execution and show results for JavaScript, and Coffeescript live within the browser.
 Allowing for live demonstrations of code.

 * Web